Raven-Labs/website/content/_index.md

 ---
 ![logo](/logo.svg)
 ##
-### We provide services for organisations and individuals looking to expand into the modern environment.
+### We provide services for organisations and individuals looking to expand into the modern digital environment.